 The school has a policy for Special Educational Needs (SEN) and follows the Code of Practice.
 When appropriate, referrals are made to specialist learning services and medical services.
 Any referral to an outside agency is undertaken with parental consent.
 Further details can be found in our SEN Information Report and SEND policy.
 Our SEN Information Report will also explain how SEN is identified, how parents are involved and who you can contact if you are not satisfied.

 If you have any concerns about your child/children's learning then please talk to your child's class teacher or contact our school SENCo on the details below.
-Please also read our school SEN Information report which can be found at the bottom of this page as it might also answer any questions about SEN that you have.
+Please also read our school SEN Information report, as it might also answer any questions about SEN that you have.

 SenCo - Michelle Fisher